Neural Link Prediction with Walk Pooling: Performance of WalkPool on benchmark datasets

 \subsection{Baselines}

 On benchmarks without node attributes, we compare \walkpool with eight other methods.
-We consider three walk-based heuristics: AA, Katz and PR; two subgraph-based heuristic learning methods: Weisfeiler--Lehman graph kernel (WLK)~\citep{shervashidze2011weisfeiler} and WLNM~\citep{zhang2017weisfeiler}; and latent feature methods: node2vec (N2V)~\citep{grover2016node2vec} and spectral clustering (SPC)~\citep{tang2011leveraging}.
+We consider three walk-based heuristics: AA, Katz and PR; two subgraph-based heuristic learning methods: Weisfeiler--Lehman graph kernel (WLK)~\citep{shervashidze2011weisfeiler} and WLNM~\citep{zhang2017weisfeiler}; and latent feature methods: node2vec (N2V)~\citep{grover2016node2vec}, spectral clustering (SPC)~\citep{tang2011leveraging}, matrix factorization (MF)~\citep{koren2009matrix} and LINE~\citep{tang2015line}.
 We additionally consider the GNN-based SEAL, which is the previous state-of-the-art.

 For datasets with node attributes, we combine \walkpool with three unsupervised GNN-based models: the VGAE, adversarially regularized variational graph autoencoder (ARGVA)~\citep{pan2018adversarially} and Graph InfoClust (GIC)~\citep{mavromatis2020graph}.